-A museum extension along a of a historic village.
-Diederendirrix based Museum Vincentre’s extension in Nuenen on the local context: the layered design contains ample references to the life and work of ‘peasant painter’ Vincent van Gogh during his time in Brabant.
+A museum extension along a historic street of a historic village.
+Diederendirrix based the extension of the Van Gogh Village Museum (Vincentre) in Nuenen on the local context: the layered design contains ample references to the life and work of ‘peasant painter’ Vincent van Gogh during his time in Brabant.

 The Dutch ‘Langskap’ farm

-As a carefully researched, contemporary interpretation of history, the design of the new Vincentre Museum aims to reflect the style of the painter and the village.
+As a carefully researched, contemporary interpretation of history, the design of the new Van Gogh Village Museum aims to reflect the style of the painter and the village.

 For instance, there were once two small farms on the empty space next to the current museum building.
 The new building now follows that historic parcellation, referencing the Dutch ‘Langskap’ farms of yesteryear.
 A new version of the original partial doors shape the entrance with an elegant arch, opening the building onto the village, and point the entrance towards the vicarage where Van Gogh’s parents lived – as well as the house next door, home to the artist’s forbidden lover.